Connect to share and comment

 Or is it?

-Take a good look at the picture below.
-Would you like to live here?
+Take a good look at the picture above.
+Would you like to live there?

 How about here?